kpavlis/image-analysis/README.md

    - Cartesian product of hyperedge elements
    - Final similarity matrix generation

-7. 🧪 **Evaluation**
+7. 🧪 **Evaluation.**
-   A subset of target images is randomly selected, and the top 4 matches are retrieved.
-The system calculates the average similarity score to evaluate retrieval accuracy.
+   A subset of four target images is randomly selected from the dataset, and for each one, the top 4 visually similar matches are retrieved.
+The system then calculates the average similarity score across these results to evaluate retrieval accuracy.

-## 🎯 Purpose

-This project was created to explore how we can retrieve visually similar images from a dataset without using labeled data.
-By combining deep feature extraction with a hypergraph-based ranking algorithm, the system identifies and ranks images based on visual similarity. **It is developed solely for academic and research purposes.**

 ## 🧠 Technologies Used

 - Python
 - Pytorch & torchvision (ResNet50)
 - NumPy

+## 🎯 Purpose

+This project was created to explore how we can retrieve visually similar images from a dataset without using labeled data.
+By combining deep feature extraction with a hypergraph-based ranking algorithm, the system identifies and ranks images based on visual similarity. **It is developed solely for academic and research purposes.**

 ## 🧰 Prerequisites